standrewsdigital/digital-pattern-library/src/docs/colours.md

 ---
-title: Colors
+title: Colours
 ---

-## St Andrews Colors
+## St Andrews Colours

 These are the University of St Andrews colours for the web.
 To help compare the selected vesion of a color with it's original, hover over it.
 It will switch to the original when hovered over.